 Parents’ Words of Encouragement to Children

-Encouraging words can make a strong impact in a child’s life.
-Parents who encourage their children by using positive reinforcements are building their identity each day.
-Children are identifying their strengths with the help of using meaningful words of honesty and giving descriptive details about their actions.
+Encouraging words can have a strong impact in a child’s life.
+Parents who encourage their children by using positive reinforcement are building their identity each day.
+Children are identifying their strengths with the help of meaningful words of honesty and descriptive details about their actions.

 Benefits of Using Positive Reinforcement Words

 - Improves self-motivation

 - More likely to repeat behavior that earns praise